 12 Nov 10 tips to be more eco-friendly

-We are living a moment of change in many ways, but this is a fundamental and necessary change for the future and this is about Sustainable Development.
-CoolRooms considers the execution of a Sustainable Development strategy fundamental and propose concrete and measurable actions.
-Madrid will host the UN Climate Summit from December 2 to 13, 2019, we take this opportunity to give you 10 tips that are very easy to apply in your day to day, to be greener.
+We are living a moment of change in many ways, but this is a fundamental and necessary change for the future.
+CoolRooms considers fundamental the application of a Sustainable Development strategy and apply concrete and measurable actions on a daily basis.
+Today we give you 10 easy tips to be more eco-friendly in every day life.

 Seasonal food is fresher, tastier and more nutritious than food consumed out of season.
 It is better for your health and better for the planet.
 As being locally sourced, the food need little transport which means only a few items bruised during transport.
 It also means less plastics and less greenhouse gas emissions.
 Diego Alonso, Head Chef of CoolRooms restaurant carefully chooses the fruits and vegetables for his restaurant. «Go back to the roots and to the local product, recognized and recognizable in the proposal or recipe, with very attractive elaborations and recognizable for the palate»